A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Introduction

-There has recently been a surge of interest in finding new ways to search for very light dark matter~\cite{Damour2010_convention,Damour:2010rm,Damour:2012rc,Khmelnitsky:2013lxt,Arvanitaki:2015iga,Graham:2015ouw,Graham:2015ifn,Delaunay:2016brc,Berlin:2016woy, Geraci:2016fva,Krnjaic:2017zlz,Roberts:2017hla,Arvanitaki:2017nhi,Geraci:2018fax,Irastorza:2018dyq,Carney:2019cio,Guo:2019ker,Dev:2020kgz}.
+There has recently been a surge of interest in finding new ways to search for very light dark matter, see e.g.~\cite{Damour2010_convention,Damour:2010rm,Damour:2012rc,Khmelnitsky:2013lxt,Stadnik:2014tta,Arvanitaki:2015iga,Graham:2015ouw,Graham:2015ifn,Stadnik:2015xbn,Delaunay:2016brc,Berlin:2016woy, Geraci:2016fva,Krnjaic:2017zlz,Roberts:2017hla,Arvanitaki:2017nhi,DeRocco:2018jwe,Geraci:2018fax,Irastorza:2018dyq,Carney:2019cio,Guo:2019ker,Grote:2019uvn,Dev:2020kgz,Stadnik:2020bfk}.
 One of the the most exciting approaches to finding modulus dark matter is applicable when it is so light that its Compton wavelength is macroscopic, so that the period of its oscillations, set by the inverse of its mass, can be directly observed.
-As moduli set the value of fundamental constants, they can be searched for by looking for time-dependence of these parameters.
+As moduli set the value of fundamental constants, they can be searched for by looking for time dependence ("chronovariance") of these parameters.
 As a wave of modulus dark matter washes over us, it oscillates with a characteristic $\cos \omega t \approx \cos m t$ time dependence, where $m$ is the mass of the modulus field.
-Therefore a natural way to search for ultralight modulus dark matter is to look for time dependence in the fundamental constants.
+Therefore a natural way to search for ultralight modulus dark matter is to look for time dependence of the fundamental constants.
+For early work on time variation of fundamental parameters, see for example \cite{Dirac:1937ti,Chodos:1979vk,Terazawa:1981ga,Bekenstein:1982eu, Marciano:1983wy}.

 For dark matter to be observable in this way, it must be strongly coupled enough to be detected over noise while oscillating at a low enough frequency that its effects are not averaged away.
 The condition that the frequency be low translates into the requirement that the mass be small.
 Since the mass of the modulus receives radiative corrections that depend on the size of its couplings, there is some tension between the condition that the mass remain small and the requirement that the couplings are large enough to be observable, resulting in a naturalness problem.